Proven Rhode Island Expungement Lawyer Ready To Win Your Case

 If you’ve got a criminal case such as drug crimes or conviction on your record, you know it can affect your life negatively.
 In this highly competitive and tough job market, a clear criminal record can mean the difference between getting a job you deserve or settling for a job you can get.
 It can also affect your ability to receive a loan or live in a decent neighborhood.
 To change this, you will need a Rhode Island expungement lawyer who understands the process.

 Many people are under the impression that simply because a criminal case against them was dismissed, was never filed after their arrest, or they were acquitted at trial, that their criminal history is clean.
 Put simply, it’s not true.
-If you were arrested-or like in many situations, simply charged-your criminal record most likely still contains details about your case.
+If you were arrested or like in many situations, simply charged-your criminal record most likely still contains details about your case.

 But there is an option.
 Expungement is a legal process in which criminal and court records are destroyed.
 This process prevents potential employers from publicly accessing those records.
 Once this takes place, an individual can legally deny or fail to acknowledge ever having been arrested or charged with any crime that has been expunged.
 Not every case or individual is eligible to have their case sealed or expunged.
-Contact our experienced Rhode Island criminal expungement lawyer for more information.
+Contact our experienced Rhode Island criminal expungement attorney for more information.

 Rhode Island Expungement Process

 Rhode Island offers the ability to seal or expunge criminal records.
 A record can be sealed if the case was dismissed, there was no true bill, or there was no information.
 These records can be sealed unless you have been convicted of a felony.
 If you were found not guilty at trial, the case can be sealed even if you have a felony conviction against you.
 If you were wrongfully arrested, you may be able to have the arrest sealed even if you have previous convictions.
 If your case was filed, you will have to wait one year to file a motion to have it sealed or three years if the case is a domestic violence case.
-Get help from a trusted Rhode Island criminal expungement lawyer today.
+Get help from a trusted Rhode Island expungement lawyer today.

 Rhode Island allows individuals who have been convicted of a crime to have their records expunged.
 The eligibility requirements depend on how many cases the defendant has and whether he or she was convicted of a misdemeanor or felony.
 Expungement is possible through filing a Motion for Expungement.
 The prosecutor is given notice of the application for expungement and can contest it.
 In addition to showing that you meet the eligibility criteria, the judge must find that you are of good moral character and are rehabilitated.
 The judge has important discretion in making this determination.